Robert Hooks

 Almost immediately, he packed his bags and moved to Manhattan where, in a scene reminiscent of a 1930s Stage Door musical, he was soon hired for that same original Broadway production A Raisin in the Sun!

 It was 1960, I had moved up to New York after seeing this incredible play “A Raisin in the Sun” while studying theatre in Philadelphia.
 Sitting in the audience getting my mind blown away, I remember thinking “I sure wish I was up on that stage with these brilliant Black performers”.
 Sidney Poitier, Claudia McNeil, Ruby Dee, Diana Sands, Louis Gossett, Ivan Dixon, Lonne Elder III, and a very young Glynn Turman.
 Well, guess what!
 That play convinced me to pack up and move to Gotham to become a professional actor.
 By then Raisin was a big smash Broadway hit.
-And as fate would have it, my very first professional acting job was replacing Louis Gossett on Broadway in the play that prompted me to move to New York in the first place!… Seen here is Diana Sands as Beneatha and me as George Murchison!
-This is the play that started it ALL, for me, and for the 1960’s Black theatre movement!
+As fate would have it, my very first professional acting job was replacing Louis Gossett on Broadway in the play which prompted me to move to New York in the first place!… Seen here is Diana Sands as Beneatha and me as George Murchison!
+This is the play that started it ALL, for me, and the 1960’s Black theatre movement!

 He then segued into the lead role in Jean Genet’s long-running, politically incendiary play The Blacks (alongside Maya Angelou, Roscoe Lee Browne, Cicely Tyson, James Earl Jones, Louis Gossett, Adolph Caesar, Raymond St. Jacques, Charles Gordone, and Godfrey Cambridge), followed shortly afterward by inaugurating the male lead in Leroi Jones’ provocative two-character piece, Dutchman produced by Edward Albee.
 The next decade brought a series of Broadway shows, among them Arturo Ui, The Milk Train Doesn’t Stop Here Any More, A Taste of Honey, and Hallelujah Baby, for which he garnered a Tony nomination for Lead Actor in a Musical.